keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 Again, all of this is in an effort to lose weight.
 Most people don't jump on the high-fat, low-carb bandwagon due to an underlying medical condition.
 So keep that in mind when I say this:

-Even if you eat the correct kind of fat, high-fat low-carb diets are still really bad for you.[^22]
+Even if you eat the correct kind of fat, high-fat, low-carb diets are still really bad for you.[^22]

 ## Carbohydrates